Multiple layers and mechanisms of protections for best results

-IMPEX station is a secure kiosk solution based on Linux and then hardened further.
+IMPEX USB is a secure kiosk solution based on Linux and then hardened further.
+The appliance is used to scan contents from USB devices with multiple engines.
 SELinux is used to control and lock down processes and to protect the system from potential malicious code.
-The service run several scanning engines and multiple AV engines.
+The service runs several scanning engines and multiple AV engines.
 The system runs in confined namespaces controlled by the kernel.
 These namespaces remove access to the rest of the filesystem, confines access to process lists and remove all network interfaces completely.

 Use cases of IMPEX protection

 IMPEX was initially developed as a response to multiple Nordic customer requirements with real life problems that needed a solution, custom made.
 This has led to a practical, easy to use scanning solution with audit trails.